VipinYadav16/Clone-Zerodha-Website-Frontend/README.md

 # Clone-Zerodha-Website-Frontend
-# Frontend clone of wwebsite of Zerodha.
+Frontend clone of website of Zerodha.